alex4747-pub/simple_init_chain/README.md

 initialization issues, by linking initialization functions into a statically constructed list.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+The important part is that there are source code dependencies between entity that is running initialization and initialization components.
+The procedure is completely link-time defined: all linked component are initialized.

 It also provides a basis to construct a proper singleton.

 # Suggested Use of Level Values